theobald-software/theobald-software.github.io/content/_en/xtract-universal/bw-hierarchies.md

 old_url: /Xtract-Universal-EN/default.aspx?pageid=bw-hierarchies
 ---

+{: .box-warning}
+**Warning: Deprecated documentation** <br>
+You are using the old version of the online help for Xtract Universal.<br>
+Make sure to use the documentation within the new [Xtract Universal HelpCenter](https://helpcenter.theobald-software.com/xtract-universal/documentation/introduction/).

 The following section describes the functions of the BW Hierarchy component of Xtract Universal. <br>
 The component BW Hierarchy enables the extraction of hierarchies from an SAP BW system.